Porsche Cayenne hybrid interior & comfort

 Equipment, options & accessories

-Porsche are masters at making a car that appears to be well equipped as standard when you start delving into the configurator, but you’ll still want to add many, many thousands of pounds of optional kit to if you want to get the best from the car.
+Porsche are masters at making a car that appears to be well equipped as standard when you start delving into the configurator, but you’ll still want to add many, many thousands of pounds of optional kit if you want to get the best from the car.

 The Cayenne E-Hybrid is no different, coming with automatic wipers and LED headlights, cruise control, two-zone climate control, leather upholstery, and front and rear parking sensors.
 However, the list of items that you’ll probably want to add is even longer, and includes keyless entry, heated front seats, ambient interior lighting, a panoramic glass roof, reversing camera, adaptive cruise control and lane keep assist with traffic sign recognition.